"A healthy workforce is a productive workforce “

 Our health surveillance service:

-We are experienced in carrying out health surveillance examinations and assessments at the workplace, thus ensuring the minimal working time is lost per employee.
-This mobile, flexible service is extremely cost effective as it allows many health surveillance examinations to be carried out in one day, with results being available quickly so that action can be taken on the results and helping to ensure that health risks are managed more effectively in the future.
+We are experienced in carrying out health surveillance examinations and assessments at the workplace ensuring that minimal working time is lost per employee.
+This flexible mobile service is extremely cost effective as it allows many health surveillance examinations to be carried out in one day with quick results so that action can be taken to ensure that health risks are managed more effectively in the future.

 Health and Safety and Health Surveillance

 Health and safety regulations require employers to provide health surveillance for their employees.
-Health surveillance is about systematically watching out for early signs of work-related ill health in employees exposed to certain health risks.
+Health surveillance is about systematically monitoring for early signs of work-related ill health in employees exposed to certain health risks.

-Employers have a duty to put in place procedures to achieve this, including, for example, looking for skin damage on hands from using certain chemicals, technical checks, such as hearing tests, and general medical examinations.
+Employers have a duty to put in place procedures to achieve this including looking for skin damage on hands from using certain chemicals, technical checks such as hearing tests and general medical examinations.

-Employers should carry out a risk assessment which identifies health hazards in the workplace, identify who is at risk and take measures to control the risk.
-Where risks remain, further steps need to be taken, including health surveillance.
+Employers should carry out a risk assessment which identifies health hazards in the workplace and identifies who is at risk and take measures to control the risk.
+Where risks remain, further steps need to be taken including health surveillance.

-In particular, employers should consider if any employees are at risk from noise or hand/arm vibration, solvents, fumes, dust, biological agents and other substances hazardous to health, asbestos, lead or work in compressed air, and ionizing radiations, all of which are covered under specific health and safety at work regulations which require health surveillance and/or regular medical examinations.
+In particular, employers should consider if any employees are at risk from noise or hand/arm vibration, solvents, fumes, dust, biological agents and other substances hazardous to health including asbestos, lead, compressed air, and ionizing radiations, all of which are covered under specific health and safety at work regulations which require health surveillance and/or regular medical examinations.